 Plan the ultimate theme park trip with your family with help from this FREE guide from Your AAA.Download Now!

 Speaking of things that are both delicious and fun, make sure to stop by Trader Sam’s at the Polynesian.
 Trader Sam’s is a fan-favorite tiki bar that has colorful effects, even more colorful cocktails and tongue-in-cheek references to different Disney attractions in their menu and decor.
-Jellyrolls, a wickedly fun dueling piano bar at Disney’s BoardWalk, is not to be missed.
+Jellyrolls, a wickedly fun dueling piano bar at Disney’s BoardWalk, is also not to be missed.

 If you’re looking for a more substantial meal, splurge on the Grand Floridian restaurant Victoria & Albert’s.
 It’s easily the best restaurant on property, with a romantic atmosphere and a AAA Five Diamond Rating.
-For an extra-special evening, book the chef’s table at Victoria & Albert’s.
-You’ll be seated at a table in the kitchen, where the head chef will prepare your unique menu and serve it himself.
+For an extra-special evening, book the chef’s table You’ll be seated at a table in the kitchen, where the head chef will prepare your unique menu and serve it himself.
 It is a three-hour, 10-course dining experience you’ll never forget and definitely a must on a list of things to do at Disney World for adults.

 And Finally, Some Relaxation